Carving out the low surface brightness universe with NoiseChisel

 Such tests can be facilitated/encouraged in a design where previous results can be exactly reproduced, on different machines, independent of the host operating system.

 To address this major problem, AI15 also publicly released all the analysis scripts and configuration files that generated its results with the paper's \LaTeX{} source on arXiv.
-Since that paper, that solution has grown into a ``reproducible paper template''\footnote{\url{https://gitlab.com/makhlaghi/reproducible-paper}}, which provides a robust framework to start reproducible research projects.
-It installs fixed versions of all the necessary software from source and cites them where necessary (see Appendix \ref{software}).
-Combined with all the scripts that produced every number or figure in this paper, this allows exact reproducibility of this paper by any random reader.
-This paper has been written using this template and can be exactly reproduced/verified/modified by retrieving version \projectversion{} of its history\footnote{\url{https://gitlab.com/makhlaghi/iau-symposium-355}}.
-All necessary files (reproducible source, its Git history and software tarballs) are also archived on Zenodo ({ \url{https://doi.org/10.5281/zenodo.3408481}}).
-The reproducible source includes links to download the input images from their respective server, as well as their MD5 checksum to confirm that the downloaded file is the same that was used here (has not been updated on the server).
+Since that paper, that solution has grown into Maneage (\emph{Man}aging data lin\emph{eage}) (\url{https://maneage.org}), which provides a robust framework to start reproducible research projects \citep{maneage}.
+Maneage installs fixed versions of all the necessary software from source and cites them where necessary (see Appendix \ref{appendix:software}).
+Combined with all the scripts that produced every number or figure, this allows exact reproducibility of a paper by any random reader.